MaskSR/MaskSR2/index.md

 # Joint Semantic Knowledge Distillation and Masked Acoustic Modeling for Full-band Speech Restoration with Improved Intelligibility

+Xiaoyu Liu    Xu Li    Joan Serrà    Santiago Pascual

 This is the demonstration page of the paper "Joint Semantic Knowledge Distillation and Masked Acoustic Modeling for Full-band Speech Restoration with Improved Intelligibility" with samples generated with the proposed method and some other baseline methods.

 ## Abstract